ebikatsudon/VTubeStudio/Multiplayer.md

 * **[6]:** Live2D parameter values can't be bigger than 9000 or smaller than -9000.
 * **[7]:** All models/items are kept in memory, so if you load many very big items/models during the session, the VTube Studio RAM usage will grow, so be careful.
 There is currently no limit in place, so this can potentially crash VTube Studio.

+## Can I pin items to other people?`

+Currently you can't.
+I might consider adding that later.

 ## Can I modify my model settings during a collab?

 It may work for some model settings.
 In general, I would not recommend it.